 Treat your guests to home-made cookie favors #Favors & Flowers#cookies#food#steal-this-idea#wedding favors Updated Mar 15 2021 (Posted Dec 5 2012) Megan Finley Horowitz meggyfin Photo by Megan Finely I love this idea from Sabrina and Danny (the minds behind the iPhone wedding outfits).
 They served home-made cookies in simple brown paper bags for their delicious down-home wedding favors.
 I also love how they used colorful heart-shaped brads to seal the bags and finished off the look with custom labels.
 These bags could also double as your guests table cards if they're displayed at the start of your reception.
 If you bring them out at the end, the labels can say "thank you" — a sweet little treat for your guests to enjoy on the drive home.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Cristina & Adrian's colorful, lesbian, vegan night of fun NEXT A Million Puppet March wedding in DC Show/Hide comments [ 5 ] I have friends who did this – the best part was that their surname is Field… so they labelled them as Mr. and Mrs. Field's cookies.
-2 agree Reply Love this idea!!
+Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Cristina & Adrian's colorful, lesbian, vegan night of fun NEXT A Million Puppet March wedding in DC Show/Hide comments [ 5 ] I have friends who did this – the best part was that their surname is Field… so they labelled them as Mr. and Mrs. Field's cookies.
+Reply Love this idea!!
 I love to bake and have been struggling with the whole favor thing (most everything out there is so overdone, and lets face it, lame), but I really love this idea.
 THANK YOU!!!
-2 agree Reply I have seen this before and I love it!
+Reply I have seen this before and I love it!
 I also recently found out that the white paper CD covers can double as a cookie grab bag!
-3 agree Reply We do this sometimes for xmas…I never thought of doing it as a wedding favor!
+Reply We do this sometimes for xmas…I never thought of doing it as a wedding favor!
 I <3 it!
 Reply I may do something similar with banana bread – muffins maybe.
 My cookies are pretty run of the mill, but my banana bread is amazing.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.